CodeFlamesk/ProHouse/README.md

-# Prohouse - Rental Property Website
+# Prohouse - Rental Property Landing Page

 ## About the Project